OrensteinLab/UniLib/README.md

 3. **Model Training**:
    - Trains the CNN model on the preprocessed DNA sequences and their corresponding mean FL levels.
-   - Uses transfer learning approach - train model on 3 different datasets with varying sizes and data quality
+   - Uses transfer learning approach - trains model on 3 different datasets - from the largest and low-quality quality dataset to the smallest and high-quality dataset.

 4. **Ensemble Model**:
    - Implements an ensemble method for model prediction.
 The script runs 100 models and averages their predictions to improve the accuracy and robustness of the model.